-Greg Spaulding – Director at Large, United States Region B
+Greg Spaulding – Secretary/Treasurer, Director United States Region B

 I have been a trapper, fur buyer, and writer, enforced trapping regulations, instructed youth trappers and been involved with the fur trade for most of my 62 years.

-I have a B.S. in wildlife science and a M.A in biology, am a recently retired Minnesota Conservation Officer from Northern Minnesota, a founding member of the WFSC, a proud member of the Minnesota Trappers Association, Colorado Trappers Association and the National Rifle Association.
+I have a B.S. in wildlife science and a M.A in biology, am a recently retired Minnesota Conservation Officer from Northern Minnesota, a founding member of the NAWFSC, a proud member of the Minnesota Trappers Association, Colorado Trappers Association and the National Rifle Association.
 My furs were sold through NAFA and Dominion/Soudack for decades where I received numerous top lot awards.
 For me, the enjoyment of putting up fur is as rewarding as trapping the furbearers.

 I would like to put my experience and education to work for Region B’s fur harvesting constituents.